-There are no specific prerequisite courses for the MPH program, although potential students should have demonstrated interest in public health through previous related academic studies or volunteer or employed public health work.
+There are no specific prerequisite courses that are required by students in order to be considered for the MPH program.
+However, applicants should have a demonstrated interest in public health through previous related academic studies or volunteer or employed public health related work.